Import a reference model

 The reference model is inserted in the current phase of the Tekla Structures model.

 Note that for IFCfile format commonly used in BIM that facilitates software interoperability

 IFC is an open specification developed by the IAI (International Alliance for Interoperability).

 Model can be exported into an IFC file.

-reference models the elevation offset value is not read from the inserted reference model.
+reference models the elevation offset value is not read from the imported reference model.

-Do not insert the same reference model to the Tekla Structures model several times.
+Do not import the same reference model to the Tekla Structures model several times.
 If there are duplicate reference models, there are also duplicate GUIDs.

 When you want to update the reference model, do not delete the old reference model from an open Tekla Structures model and replace it with a new one, because then you would lose the work done on reference objects in the old model.
 Use the change detection functionality instead.

 To only clip reference models and point clouds with the clip plane tool, set the advanced option XS_DO_NOT_CLIP_NATIVE_OBJECTS_WITH_CLIP_PLANE to TRUE.
 If you do this, the native objects are not clipped.